tantlab/MotherScraper/README.md

 # MotherScraper

-This Jupytor Notebook script harvest data from Facebook pages post feed through the GRAPH API.
+This Jupyter Notebook script harvest data from Facebook pages post feed through the GRAPH API.

 Follow the instructions in the script.